Your Topics, Multiple Stories: Complete Strategy Guide

 Audience Angle — Who Is It For?

-Different personas need different story weights.
-A marketing manager and a startup founder might both care about content strategy, but the decisions they face, the constraints they operate under, and the vocabulary they use are distinct enough that the same story won’t serve both well.
+Different personas may require different story weights.
+Both a marketing manager and startup founder may be interested in content strategy, but the decisions they have to make and their constraints and language are different enough that the same story would not work equally well for both.

 Audience segmentation here isn’t a demographic exercise.
 It’s a decision about which reader’s specific situation this story is designed to resolve.